How Contract Staffing Works? A Step-by-Step Guide

 Recruiters need tools and resources most during the core process of recruitment, that of hiring.
 While some tools take a predictive approach to hiring based on the persona of an ideal candidate put forward by the HR team, others do so by using AI.

-The Predictive Index uses the former approach and assigns points assessing candidates on their cognitive and behavioural skills.
-Plum on the other hand is an AI-enabled solution that prides itself in being far more accurate than a resume, also measuring innovation and work ethic among other things.
+The Predictive Index uses the former approach and assigns points, assessing candidates on their cognitive and behavioral skills.
+Plum, on the other hand, is an AI-enabled solution that prides itself in being far more accurate than a resume, also measuring innovation and work ethic among other things.

 5. Video interviewing

-This is crucial to shortlist and onboard the right candidates.
+This is crucial to shortlisting and onboarding the right candidates.
 A video interviewing tool that also closely follows the recruitment lifecycle is Vidcruiter.
 If one does not wish to pay for a dedicated video interviewing solution, then one could consider using MS Teams to do the interview.

 6. Background checks